ashisj/Assignment1/README.md

     router.post('/register',InputValidator.validate('register'),AuthControllers.register);
     ```

-    test the api using postman with x-www-form-url-encoded format
+    Test the api using postman with x-www-form-url-encoded format
     ```
     http://localhost:4000/api/auth/register

+    in post method with x-www-form-urlencoded format having below field

+        email = "email must be a valid mail like a@a.com" password = "must have 1 number, 1 capital letter, 1 small letter and minimum 6 digit" dob = "date must be a valid date and greater than todays date" username = "can contain special character(_,-,@),alphbets,numbers and length between 5 to 15" role = "either user or admin"
     ```

 7. For Login